aleixmarsa/story-canvas-cms/docs/docs/Content Management/Stories/create-story.md

 - **`New Story`**:
   Opens a blank form to manually define the story metadata (title, slug, etc.)

-- **`Generate Story Template`**:
+- **`From Template`**:
-  Automatically creates a new story with predefined structure and several ready-to-edit sections (e.g., intro, chart, media).
+  Automatically creates a new story with predefined structure and several ready-to-edit sections (e.g., title, chart, image).
   Ideal for quickly starting with a layout example.

 ---

 ### 3. Fill in story details